makersacademy/CV/README.md

 ## Raefe Newton-Jones

 I am a Data Engineer with a particular interest in helping companies to turn machine learning models into functional pieces of software.
-The most enjoyable aspect of coding for me is writing a beautiful piece of code which is precise, streamlined and accessible.
+The most enjoyable aspect of coding for me is writing a beautiful piece of code which is efficient, succinct and accessible.
 I love automating, in every arena possible.

 ## Projects